Building Mental Toughness for Strongman

 • High-pressure max attempts

-Athletes must learn to operate while uncomfortable.
-Training sessions should include exposure to fatigue and pressure so that discomfort becomes familiar rather than overwhelming.
+You have to learn to operate while you’re uncomfortable.
+Your sessions should include exposure to fatigue and pressure so that discomfort becomes familiar instead of overwhelming.

 Consistency Over Motivation

-• Complete sessions even when energy is low
+• Complete sessions even when your energy is low

 Consistency builds resilience.